Getting around IntelliJ¶

 - view the stacktrace based on the snapshots you added

-Data output is sent to your IDE, the CLI, the web interface, or your integrated logging tools depending on how you've configured piping.
+Data output is sent to your IDE, the CLI, the Web Console, or your integrated logging tools depending on how you've configured piping.

-By default, all output is piped to the web interface in the web interface.
+By default, all output is piped to the Web Console in the Web Console.
 To view data from the IDE, you must first configure the piping accordingly.

 There are three levels of log piping:

-- App - the dynamic logs appear only in the Lightrun web interface, as they do by default.
+- App - the dynamic logs appear only in the Lightrun Web Console, as they do by default.

-- Plugin - that dynamic logs won't appear in the web interface.
+- Plugin - that dynamic logs won't appear in the Web Console.
 Instead they appear in the Lightrun Console of your IDE, the CLI, or your integrated logging tools.

-- Both - that dynamic logs wll appear both in the web interface and in any integrations you're using.
+- Both - that dynamic logs wll appear both in the Web Console and in any integrations you're using.

 To configure piping¶